rose-coste/whitepapers/state_of_union_containers_pt1.md

     applications.

 -   Establishes robust declarative primitives for maintaining the desired state requested by the user.
-Self-­‐healing mechanisms, such as auto-­‐restarting, re-­‐scheduling, and replicating containers require active controllers, not just imperative orchestration.
+Self-healing mechanisms, such as auto-restarting, re-scheduling, and replicating containers require active controllers, not just imperative orchestration.

--   Is primarily targeted at applications comprised of multiple containers, such as elastic, distributed micro-­‐services.
+-   Is primarily targeted at applications comprised of multiple containers, such as elastic, distributed micro-services.

 -   Enables users to ask a cluster to run a set of containers.
-    The system automatically chooses hosts to run those containers on using a scheduler that is policy-­‐rich, topology-­‐aware and workload-­‐ specific.
+    The system automatically chooses hosts to run those containers on using a scheduler that is policy-rich, topology-aware and workload-specific.

-Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale, combined with best-­‐of-­‐breed ideas and practices from the community.
+Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale, combined with best-of-breed ideas and practices from the community.
 It is written in Golang and is lightweight, modular, portable and extensible (16).